lineklemensen/PRJ3/docs/report/08 - Tests/Tests.md

 ## PID regulating

-Pid is a class for controlling the acceleration of the motors and precisely hitting a specific location.
-This class was tested by creating a simulation of an encoder.
-This was done to separate the class from hardware.
-The class contains a bunch of setter and getter functions for all the different tuning parameters.
-These were all tested by calling the setter function and then calling the getter function and printing the result.
+The Pid class is responsible for controlling motor acceleration and accurately driving the system toward a target position.
+To validate the controller independently from the hardware, the class was tested using a software-simulated encoder, allowing repeatable and deterministic testing.

+\textbf{Parameter Accessors}
+The class provides setter and getter functions for all tuning parameters (e.g., kp, ki, kd, dt, output limits, and ramp limits).
+These accessors were verified by setting each parameter and immediately reading it back:

 ```cpp
 Pid pid;